MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

  - Some [bees](http://kottke.org/10/10/tiny-catapult-for-throwing-pies-at-bees)
  - And some [adorable kittens](https://www.youtube.com/watch?v=0Bmhjf0rKe8)

-There's alot more we could cover, but there's more than enough here for an iteration of performance testing, and that's what staying Agile is all about.
+There's alot more we could cover, but there's more than enough here for an iteration of performance testing your app, and that's what staying Agile is all about.

 -----